Actindo-AG/Documentation/RetailSuiteAccounting/Integration/01_RunAccountingWizard.md

  > [Warning] The chart of accounts can only be set up once and cannot be changed afterwards.
 Any later modifications have to be done manually on an individual customer account level.

-2. Select the appropriate option in the *Accounting system* drop-down list:
+2. Click the *Accounting system* drop-down list and select the appropriate option.
+The following options are available:
     - **German Commercial Code: P&L**
     - **German Commercial Code: Balance partnerships**
     - **German Commercial Code: Balance small, mid-sized, large corporations**